Edgar Snow: Death

 Half of Edgar Snow's ashes are buried on the campus of Peking University, Beijing, alongside Weiming Lake.

-Snow died on February 15, 1972, the week President Nixon was traveling to China, before he could see the normalization of relations.
+Snow died on February 15, 1972, the week President Richard Nixon was traveling to China, before he could see the normalization of relations.
 He died of cancer, at the age of 66, at his home in Eysins near Nyon, Vaud, Switzerland.
 After his death, his ashes were divided into two parts at his request.
 One half was buried at Sneden's Landing, near the Hudson River.
 The other half was buried on the grounds of Peking University, which had taken over the campus of Yenching University, where he had taught in the 1930s.
 His final book, The Long Revolution, was published posthumously by Lois Wheeler Snow.

 In 1973 Lois Wheeler Snow went to China to bury half of her husband's ashes in the garden of Peking University.
 In 2000 – together with her son Chris – she traveled to Beijing in support of women who lost their children in the Tiananmen Square massacre of 1989.
 One of these mothers was under house arrest and refused visits by others, while another was arrested after receiving financial assistance from Wheeler Snow.
 Wheeler Snow issued statements of protest to the international press and threatened to remove her husband's remains from Chinese soil.
 In her letter to the Chinese ambassador in Geneva, Wheeler Snow expressed her wish that the people of China be liberated from oppression, corruption and misuse of power – just as she and her husband had expressed in 1949.